Love Street (song)

-"Love Street" is a song performed by the American rock band the Doors.
-Sequenced as the second album track on Waiting for the Sun (1968), its lyrics were written by lead singer Jim Morrison and as with other songs, it was dedicated to his girlfriend Pamela Courson.
+"Love Street" is a song by the American rock band the Doors.
+Released as the second track on their 1968 album Waiting for the Sun, its lyrics were written by lead singer Jim Morrison and as with other songs, it was dedicated to his girlfriend Pamela Courson.

-The song features a departure from the Doors' usual psychedelic style, being a conventional ballad with mainly an acoustic instrumentation.
-Incorporating elements from classical music, it is described by critics as having a baroque pop aesthetic.
+The song marked a departure from the Doors' usual psychedelic style.
+It is a love ballad with an acoustic instrumentation.
+Incorporating elements from classical music, it is described by critics as having a baroque pop feel.
 Lyrically, "Love Street" is generally considered a simple love song to Morrison's companion, Pamela Courson.

 "Love Street" was rarely played in live concerts by the group; however, one performance can be found in a concert in Stockholm, Sweden during their 1968 European tour.

 Background

 The song was originally a poem written by singer Jim Morrison about the street in the Laurel Canyon section of Los Angeles, California, where he lived with his girlfriend Pamela Courson and watched hippies pass by.

 The song is noted for Morrison's spoken narration, which occurs in the middle of the composition: